vnkbrand/smart_contracts/readme.md

 6. To interact with the smart contract, we'll use the smart contract address, ABI definition, and the function hashes.

 <!-- WEEK 2 - SOLIDITY -->
+Solidiy - It is specially designed to write smart contracts and to target the Ethereum Virtual Machine.

+Smart contracts are like classes in OOP

+SMART CONTRACT STRUCTURE

+1. Data or state variables

+2. Functions - Constructor (default or specified - ONLY ONE), Fallback function, View functions, Pure functions, Public functions, Private, Internal, External

+3. User defined types in struct and enums

+4. Events

+FUNCTION DEFINITIONS

+1. Function header, followed by the function code in {}

+Function header can be as simple as an anonymous noname function to a complex function header loaded with a lot of details.
+- function is key word
+- parameters - any number of pairs type identifier

+Function code contains the local data and statements to process the data and return the results of processing.

+Any number of values can be returned, unlike common programming languages that allow only one return value.
+For example, multiple variables, age and gender, can be assigned return values from a function getAgeGender.

+In summary, a smart contract for Ethereum can be specified using Solidity defined structure and functions.
+A variety of function types are provided for expressing smart contract operations.
+A smart contract in Solidity can inherit its attribute and functionality from another smart contract.